revilowaldow/IDPC-GoS-Obsidian/NPCs/Winston.md

 	Bandits
 	Guards

-Likely to take a vindictive
+Likely to take a vindictive approach

+Ambush -